-Blues singer Etta James was born Jamesetta Hawkins (1938Ė2012) on this day in Los Angeles, California, began singing in church at age five, and made her first record at 15.
+Blues singer Etta James was born Jamesetta Hawkins (1938Ė2012) on this day in Los Angeles, California.
+She began singing in church at age five, and made her first record at 15.

-Known for the passionate ballad, At Last (1961), her incredible earthy voice had a huge range and her impact crossed generations.
+Known for the passionate ballad, At Last (1961), her incredible earthy voice had a huge range and the impact of her talent crossed generations.

 James led a full and fragile life, with health problems and soaring achievements.
 She kicked heroin in the mid-70s and was the opening act for the Rolling Stones (1978).
 She called the group "the true Kings of Rock and Roll."